ScottLogic/blog/_posts/2025-11-12-communicating-architecture.md

 ## What about AI-assisted diagrams?

 Automated diagramming tools already exist — cloud-native consoles can generate infrastructure maps and database tools can produce entity-relationship diagrams.
 These are useful, but they reflect the *raw state* of a system rather than a *modelled* view.
-They rarely show intent, abstraction, or logical groupings, and because they generate everything at once they are difficult to tailor for different audiences or architectural viewpoints.
+They rarely show intent, abstraction, or logical grouping, and because they generate everything at once they are difficult to tailor for different audiences or architectural viewpoints.

-One of the most prominent uses of LLMs in software development is code generation.
-Diagram-as-code formats such as Mermaid and PlantUML make it possible to describe a model in natural language and let an LLM generate the diagram code.
-This can speed up early drafts, but the approach still has a major limitation: diagrams are spatial and visual, while LLMs only predict text.
-They cannot reliably judge whether the resulting layout is readable, balanced, or visually coherent.
+Because diagrams can be defined as code, we can use LLM's to help generate them in formats such as Mermaid or PlantUML from natural-language descriptions.
+This accelerates early drafts, but it has a core limitation: diagrams are spatial and visual, while LLMs only predict text.
+They cannot reliably assess whether the final layout will be readable, balanced, or meaningful.

 To address that gap, AI features are emerging inside visual diagramming tools themselves — for example [Miro](https://miro.com/ai/diagram-ai/), [Lucidchart](https://www.lucidchart.com/pages/use-cases/diagram-with-AI), and dedicated tools like [Eraser](https://www.eraser.io/).
-These combine language input with layout engines, constraint solving, and interactive prompts, giving them a better chance of producing structured, visually coherent diagrams while still keeping the human in control of the modelling.
+These combine language input with layout engines, constraint solving, and interactive prompts, producing more coherent visuals while still keeping the human in control of the modelling.

 LLMs also have potential to support the modelling process more directly.
-By connecting to codebases or live infrastructure, they can answer natural-language questions (“which services call this API?”), help infer relationships, and assist with maintaining consistent architectural models that stay aligned with the real system.
+By connecting to codebases or live infrastructure, they can answer natural-language questions (“Which services call this API?”), help infer relationships, and assist in keeping architectural models aligned with the real system.

-Overall, AI in diagramming is most effective as an augmentation rather than full automation.
-By combining automated insights with natural-language interaction, these tools can reduce the effort required to create and maintain diagrams — while architects still provide the intent, abstraction, and viewpoint needed to communicate effectively.
+AI-assisted diagramming is most effective as augmentation rather than automation.
+By combining automated insights with natural-language interaction, these tools have the potential to reduce the effort of creating and maintaining diagrams — while architects still provide the intent, abstraction, and viewpoint needed for effective communication.

 ## Choosing the Right Tool

 There’s no single “best” approach to architecture diagrams.
-The right tool depends on:

-- **Why** the diagram is being created
-- **Who** will maintain it
-- **How complex** the system is
+The right tool depends on **why** the diagram is being created, **who** is going to maintain it and for how long, and **how complex** the system being communciated is.

 What matters far more than the tool itself is clarity of intent.
-Effective architectural communication starts with a solid model, chooses the right viewpoints for the audience, and uses diagrams to tell a clear and purposeful story.
+Effective architectural communication starts understanding what needs to be modelled, what the viewpoints need to be captured and how diagrams will be used to tell a clear and purposeful story.